-You can find an archive of GPS maps here
+You can find more GPS drawings here

 Our prints are sometimes made with a pen plotter or printed with archival inkjet inks on acid-free paper and mounted on Aluminium Dibond.
 As well as being exhibited in Japan, Brazil and Europe, works are in private collections in the UK and Germany and published in various anthologies and academic publications (for greater detail, see our CV).